Iron Crown Enterprises: Middle-earth RPG line and expansion

+Reception

+Writing in 1984, game critic Eric Olson gave positive reviews to both the Rolemaster line of products — cautioning that they might be hard to adapt to an existing campaign since their approach was so different to most game systems — and the MERP line.
+Olson concluded, "ICE is on the rise, and has built a solid base, and I am more and more impressed with them with each new product."

-Middle-earth CCG and demise
+Middle-earth CCG

 With the rise of collectible card games, ICE released Middle-earth Collectible Card Game (1995) and Warlords CCG (1997).
 In 1997, ICE bailed out Mayfair Games, a publisher well known for the Settlers of Catan board game.

+Demise

 In 1997, ICE suffered financial difficulties from a rapid decline in its distribution net; nearly 70% of ICE's distributors either went bankrupt or became moribund.
-The company entered bankruptcy and filed for Chapter 7 in October, 2000.
-This bankruptcy cost ICE the Middle-earth license, ending both the MERP and MECCG lines.
+By 2000, the company was in deep financial trouble, and filed for Chapter 7 bankruptcy in October 2000.
+This cost ICE the Middle-earth license, ending both the MERP and MECCG lines.
 Many of the authors and illustrators were not paid for substantial amounts of work.